VasilMadin/GitHubAutomation/README.md

 ## How to install and use the script
- First open Visual Studio Code and add your username and password for GitHub :computer: press **Ctrl + S** to save the file then simply run `pip install -r requirements.txt` And you are done! :sunglasses:
+ First open Visual Studio Code and add your username and password for GitHub :computer: press **Ctrl + S** to save the file then simply run `pip install -r requirements.txt` then run the script `python automate.py` And you are done! :sunglasses: